Five Steps to an Effective ISO 27001 Risk Assessment

 Rate your impact with insight

-Rating the impact of the identified risks needn’t be just a game of guts.
-You can use Sprinto’s industry benchmarks as a sounding board to ensure you are on the right track.
+Rating the impact of the identified risks needn’t be just a game of intuition.
+You can use Sprinto’s baked-in industry benchmarks as a sounding board to ensure you are on the right track.
 You can then dig into Sprinto’s pre-mapped controls list to decide your risk treatment and mitigation plan.
-The integrated risk-assessment feature is designed to ensure you are sure every step of the way.
+You can assign risk owners and the remediation workflows to the right individuals.

 Single-screen management

 You needn’t meticulously maintain versioning of spreadsheets and to and fro mailers to get management approval anymore.
-You can now assess, review, edit, and ready your organization’s risk profile from the comfort of a single screen.
+You can now assess, review, edit, and ready your organization’s risk profile from a centralized screen.

 You can also get your management to review the risk register simply by adding them to the platform.
 And once you have the management buy-in, your onboarded auditors can review and audit your risk profile on their dashboard.
 It is that simple.